alex-hh/profam/notes/distributed_training.md

 ### Questions

 What exactly is the role of shards?
 In a non-distributed setting, What's the easiest way to test this stuff?
 Perhaps something like the example from the discussion thread?
+Does interleave datasets sample without replacement?
+How exactly does e.g. all exhausted work?

 ```python
 import torch